 Four years ago in this ring, I got to witness one of the most amazing nights of show jumping I think we’ll ever see.
 From McLain Ward’s heartfelt tribute to his retiring great mare, Sapphire, to his amazing win in the grand prix just a few months after breaking his knee, it was the kind of night that defined the description “fairy tale.”

 Sapphire during her 2012 Devon retirement ceremony.
-All photos by Molly Sorge
+Molly Sorge Photos

 This is what I wrote that night in the COTH online coverage: